 Average debt among Credit Karma members by credit score band

-Higher credit score bands may tend to see greater growth in average debt because people with higher credit scores have greater access to credit on better terms — but in Q2 2025 versus Q4 2024 near prime members had the greatest increase in average debt.
-In fact, members in the near-prime score band — while still having the least debt after subprime — also had the greatest YoY increase in average debt growth (6.54% in Q2 2025 vs. Q2 2024), with prime a close second (5.10%).
+The highest credit score bands may have seen greater YoY growth in average debt because people with higher credit scores have greater access to credit on better terms.
+But in the last quarter of 2025 near prime members had the greatest increase in average debt year over year (8.08%).

 Average credit card debt

-In the second quarter of 2025, approximately 91 million Credit Karma members with at least one credit card held a total of approximately $547.9 billion in credit card debt.
+In the last quarter of 2025, approximately 94.3 million Credit Karma members with at least one credit card held a total of approximately $589 billion in credit card debt, an increase of about 9.7% year over year.

 Average credit card debt among Credit Karma members by generation